NVlabs/GCVit/README.md

 The pre-trained models are shared under [CC-BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-For license information regarding the timm repository, please refer to the [official website](https://github.com/rwightman/pytorch-image-models).
+For license information regarding the timm repository, please refer to its [official website](https://github.com/rwightman/pytorch-image-models).

-For license information regarding the ImageNet dataset, please refer to the [official website](https://www.image-net.org/).
+For license information regarding the ImageNet dataset, please refer to its [official website](https://www.image-net.org/).